 Great question!
 I sit at the crossroads of UI, UX, and Front-end Development.
 I also dabble in business strategy and project management.

-At FPX, this means I’m responsible for:
+This means I’m responsible for:

 - User research and testing (most often through interviews)